i-m-siddhant/pyspark/readme.md

 ## Introduction

+* Python Api for Apache Spark
+* Enables real-time, large-scale data processing in a distributed environment using python.
 * Pyspark data frame similar to panda data frame
 * Apache spark is 100 times faster than mapReduce